hubot-archive/hubot-heroku-keepalive/README.md

 `heroku config:add TZ="America/New_York"`.

 You must still implement a process to wake the heroku app up in the morning, such as a cron job or a custom command that posts to your heroku instance from your chat.

+If `HUBOT_HEROKU_WAKEUP_TIME` and `HUBOT_HEROKU_SLEEP_TIME` are not defined, then Hubot will be kept alive constantly.
+If your Hubot is running on a paid plan on Heroku, then you do not need to have your dyno rest and do not need to set these variables.

 For hubot-heroku-keepalive to be useful, you *must* at least set